Archibald Gardner: Wives of Archibald Gardner

+Four of Gardner's wives were under 18 at the time he married them.
+Gardner was 34 years old when he married Mary Ann Bradford, who was then 17.
+Two years later he married 16-year-old Laura Althea Thompson.
+He was 42 when he married Sarah Jane Hamilton and 52 when he married Elizabeth Dowding, each of whom was 15 years of age at the time of the wedding.

 Legacy

 Archibald Gardner had 11 wives and 48 children.
 Gardner's life is memorialized by a monument in Afton, Wyoming, and a restored gristmill at Gardner Village.
 The site where Archibald built his original flour mill in West Jordan, Utah, is now known as Gardner Village and features a collection of other early pioneer homes that now house shops and a restaurant dedicated to him called Archibald's Restaurant.

-Leland mills, one of the last mills Gardner built when he was alive, still operates today as Leland Milling Company in Spanish Fork, Utah.
+Leland Mills, one of the last mills Gardner built when he was alive, still operates today in Spanish Fork, Utah.

 Olympic Greco-Roman wrestling gold medalist Rulon Gardner is the great-great-grandson of Archibald Gardner.

 A new headstone was dedicated for Archibald Gardner after a 1990 Afton, Wyoming, family reunion when 2,000 of his 20,000 descendants attended.